Key Differences between IAP regulation, Valsalva and Straining

 Think of a time that you were really constipated and just wanted to go to the bathroom.
 That forceful pushing and straining or “bearing down" you did in order to achieve a bowel movement is abdominal straining.
 During straining the pelvic floor eccentrically contracts and relaxes to help improve voiding.
 (1) While bearing down can be beneficial in the case of constipation (but still not advised, if you have chronic constipation please reach out to a local functional medicine doctor to help you get better bowel movements), it is not ideal as we move through our daily life.
-Constantly bearing down can actually lead to pelvic organ prolapse.
+Constantly bearing down/forcefully pushing or bulging the pelvic floor musculature can actually lead to pelvic organ prolapse.

 Valsalva during Pregnancy

 The Valsalva Maneuver is also when one bears down but in this case the pelvic floor muscle response is to contract and lift the pelvic floor to stop the flow of urine.
 A few studies have shown that the Valsalva can help with pelvic organ prolapse by reducing the amount the pelvic floor drops but this should only be completed with a trained women’s health physical therapist because if done incorrectly, may lead to a bearing down movement instead.
 (2,3)

 Intra-abdominal Pressure and Pregnancy